nodech/gpg-setup/readme.md

 Exclamation marks following sig mean that signature check passed.
 Also you can see that UIDs have been signed as well.

+We are using separate Signing key in this setup, so we need to take care of `cross-signing`
+<sup>[[5]][gpg-cross-certify]</sup> as well.
+Even though it might have been already done automatically by gpg, it's good to double check.
+With `cross-sign` we sign our primary with signing key, and prove that signing key belongs to us.
+Even though others can't sign new messages using our signing subkey, they can attach subkeys to their primary keys and pretend they own that subkey.
+This will prevent that from happening:
+  - `gpg --edit-key`
+  - `gpg> cross-certify`

 ### Move your master key to safe place
 After we have finished all key generation, we can store our master key to someplace safe.